 Later on, Niks Krollis of the New Hampshire Avalanche was selected by the Amarillo Bulls, and Bryce Witman of the Philadelphia Revolution was taken by the New Jersey Titans.

-Tag(s): HOME NEWS GAME CENTER Mid-Atlantic Conference Philadelphia Jr. Flyers ATL - South Mid-Atlantic Conference ATL - South GAME CENTER New England Conference NEW - North NEW - South East Coast Wizards Mid-Atlantic Conference ATL - South Philadelphia Revolution New Hampshire Avalanche New England Conference NEW - North NEW - South Mid-Atlantic Conference ATL - South GAME CENTER New England Conference NEW - North New Hampshire Avalanche NEW - South East Coast Wizards Mid-Atlantic Conference ATL - South Philadelphia Jr. Flyers Philadelphia Revolution
+Tag(s): HOME EHL Mid-Atlantic Conference Philadelphia Jr. Flyers ATL - South Mid-Atlantic Conference ATL - South EHL New England Conference NEW - North NEW - South East Coast Wizards Mid-Atlantic Conference ATL - South Philadelphia Revolution New Hampshire Avalanche New England Conference NEW - North NEW - South Mid-Atlantic Conference ATL - South EHL New England Conference NEW - North New Hampshire Avalanche NEW - South East Coast Wizards Mid-Atlantic Conference ATL - South Philadelphia Jr. Flyers Philadelphia Revolution